zamfofex/dummyette/documentation/chess.md

 This will return the metadata for a piece in that position in the board.
 The metadata is a string, but only pawns and kings can have metadata, and what it means will depend on which it is.
 For other pieces, this will return `null`.
 If the coordinates do not represent a square in the board (because they are out of bounds), this will return `undefined`.

-For pawns, the metadata can be either `"initial"`, `"normal", or `"passing"`. `"normal"` means the pawn can only move one square forwards, `"initial"` means the pawn might be able to move two squares forward, and `"passing"` means that pawn is subject to be captured via *en passant*.
+For pawns, the metadata can be either `"initial"`, `"normal"`, or `"passing"`. `"normal"` means the pawn can only move one square forwards, `"initial"` means the pawn might be able to move two squares forward, and `"passing"` means that pawn is subject to be captured via *en passant*.

 For kings, the metadata can be either `"none"`, `"queen side"`, `"king side"` or `"both"`, and it represents the castling rights of the king.